UPDATE OF THE PAGE june 19, 2017

 Necessity of a sales representative from Baignol and Farjon on 1920

-The fabrication is very diverse, very versified according to the natural pigments, the plants and the animal fats used.
+The manufacturing is very diversified, very versified according to the natural pigments, plants and animal fats used.

-Towards 2000years before Jesus- Christ, the stylet lost its place to the “ calame” the implement which is used up to our days for western and arab calligraphy.
-Towards the year 600 of our era the feather nib made its appearance to be abandoned around the 1880s when the metal nib flooded the market.
-A lot of othe objects linked to writing were created to satisfy practical needs like pen knives, blotting paper, powder to dry the ink, a little brush to gather the powder, travel kits, travel inkwell.
+Around 2000 BC, the stylus lost its place in favor of the "calame", the tool that is used until today for western and arabic calligraphy. around the year 600 CE ,the feather appeared only to be abandoned around the 1880s when the metal feather flooded the market.
+Many other objects related to writing were created to satisfy practical needs such as penknives, blotting paper, powder to dry ink, a small brush to gather powder, travel kits, a travel inkwell.

-The visit finishes by a complete reconstruction of a classroom of the 1920s and you are invited to try the material found in the museum.
+The tour concludes with a complete reconstruction of a 1920s classroum and you are welcome to try the material found in the museum.

 june 23, 2017